×

 Removing window tint residue

 Whether you use steam or ammonia, adhesive residue on the glass is possible.
 Also, the tinted film might not come off clean if you peel it with a blade.
 So, to clear any residue, you’ll need to use isopropyl alcohol or more ammonia.
 You can also try nail polish remover if there isn’t much to clean.
-Finally, wash the glass or wipe with a cleaning solution to complete the job.
+Finally, wash the glass or wipe it with a cleaning solution to complete the job.

 As mentioned above, do not attempt to install a new car window tint yourself without the necessary experience or skills.
 If not properly done, the tint film might not stick well, and you’ll be looking for DIY removal tips again!